 Why do my JBL headphones keep turning off?

 Your JBL headset keeps cutting out off due to a low battery, a power-saving feature, a software issue, or a faulty connection.

 Why do my AirPods keep cutting out when fully charged?

-If your AirPods bluetooth audio keeps cutting out when fully charged, it may be due to distance, interference, software issues, or dirty/damaged AirPods.
+If your AirPods Bluetooth audio keeps cutting out after charging, it may be due to distance, interference, software malfuntions, or dirty/damaged AirPods.

 How long do headphones last?

 The headphones’ lifespan can vary greatly depending on their quality, usage, and maintenance.
-On average, a well-maintained pair of headphones can last anywhere from 2 to 5 years.
+Well-maintained headphones last 2–5 years on average.

 - Why Is There Static In My Headphones?
 Reasons and How To Fix

-If you’re interested in learning more about high-quality Bluetooth headphones, check out Hookeaudio for its selection of innovative and cutting-edge products.
+Check out Hookeaudio‘s unique Bluetooth technology headphones if you’re interested in learning more.
 You can enjoy a seamless and uninterrupted listening experience with the right headphones.